tboquet/python-alp/docs/Tutorials/tuto2.rst

 =====================================================

-In this tutorial, we will build an Experiment with a simple model and fit it on various number of pieces of data The aim of this tutorial is to explain the expected behaviour of ALP.
+In this tutorial, we will build an Experiment with a simple model and fit it on various number of pieces of data.
+The aim of this tutorial is to explain the expected behaviour of ALP.

 1 - Get some data